mootools/mootools-more/Docs/Interface/Waiter.md

 ### Options
 * all of [Mask][] options PLUS:
 * message - (*mixed*, optional) message placed above the spinner image (as in "Please wait...").
 Can be a *string* or an *element*.
-* class - (*string*) css class name to apply to the waiter container.
+* class - (*string*) css class name to apply to the spinner container.
 * containerPosition - (*object*) options passed to [Element:position][] for the container of the message; relativeTo is set to the target in the arguments automatically (but can be overwritten).
 * content - (*object*) properties for the element that contains the spinning image and the message.
-Defaults only to "class:waiter-content".
+Defaults only to "class:spinner-content".
 * img - (*object* or *false*) properties for the image element (note: not an img tag - a div); if set to *false* no image will be injected.
-Defaults to "class:waiter-img".
+Defaults to "class:spinner-img".
 * fxOptions - (*object*) options passed to the effects used to transition the overlay and the image opacity.

 ### Styles

 Download the default styles which include css styles and a default spinner image.
-You can also style the layer and its contents by just defining a css styles for the class names specified in the options class name (these default to ".waiter", ".waiter-content", and ".waiter-img").
-Default styles can be found in the Styles directory of the MooTools More library on github or downloaded on the More builder on MooTools.net.
+You can also style the layer and its contents by just defining a css styles for the class names specified in the options class name (these default to ".spinner", ".spinner-content", and ".spinner-img").
+Default styles can be found in the Styles directory of the MooTools More library on github.

 ### Events

-* onShow - (*function*) callback to execute when the waiting layer is shown; passed the target element to which the [Waiter][] was attached
+* onShow - (*function*) callback to execute when the waiting layer is shown; passed the target element to which the [Spinner][] was attached
-* onHide - (*function*) callback to execute when the waiting layer is hidden; passed the target element to which the [Waiter][] was attached
+* onHide - (*function*) callback to execute when the waiting layer is hidden; passed the target element to which the [Spinner][] was attached

 ### Example

 	<div id="myElement">...</div>

-	new Waiter('myElement');
+	new Spinner('myElement');

-Waiter Method: toggle {#Waiter:toggle}
+Spinner Method: toggle {#Spinner:toggle}
 --------------------------------------

-Toggles the [Waiter][] visibility.
-If the [Waiter][] is currently visible, it will hide.
+Toggles the [Spinner][] visibility.
+If the [Spinner][] is currently visible, it will hide.
 Otherwise it will display.

 ### Syntax

-	myWaiter.toggle(element);
+	mySpinner.toggle(element);

 ### Arguments